jenpennen/jennycho/src/content/work/melodyai.md

 ## Outcome

 As of October 2024, PantheonAI has officially been approved by Develop For Good's Board of Directors and Advisors, which includes tech luniaries like Kristen Swanson, Scott Forstall, and Mendal Rosenblum.
-With their endorsement, PantheonAI is expected to undergo further refinement and development!
+With their endorsement, PantheonAI is expected to undergo development starting the following year.

 ## Next Steps